-Chardonnay is the world's favourite white wine and the second most planted white grape in New Zealand where it occupies 3,069 hectares of grapes, which pales in comparison to Sauvignon Blanc's 28,109 hectares and even trails behind Pinot Noir - the most popular red grape and wine - which has 5,613 hectares planted.
+Chardonnay is the world's favourite white wine and the second most planted white grape in New Zealand with 3,069 hectares of grapes, which might pale in comparison to Sauvignon Blanc's 28,109 hectares but where the taste, quality and range of styles are all punching well above their weight these days.

-The following wines have all been across my tasting table over the past month and it have provided a great insight into the exceptional ability of Chardonnay to adapt to a wide range of growing conditions in Aotearoa New Zealand.
-The aptly named land of the long white cloud, a maritime climate with significant diurnal differences across the country, which results in a bright, bold variety of styles of Chardonnay made here today.
+The latest wines to make an appearance on the market - and on my tasting table over the past month - have provided a great insight into the exceptional ability of Chardonnay to adapt to a wide range of growing conditions in Aotearoa New Zealand.
+The country's is aptly named land of the long white cloud; a name that pays homage to its maritime climate and significant diurnal differences across the country.
+The following wines are a snapshot that highlight the exceptional quality and range of styles made here today.

 Here are my ratings on a new bunch of New Zealand Chardonnays.